shakes76/PatternFlow/recognition/s4652534- Alzheimer’s Disease Classification/README.md

 # Dataset
 ADNI brain data set will be automatically loaded during training and testing by setting the variable "dataset_dir" (in both train.py and predict.py) as the dictionary where the ADNI brain data set is stored.

-ADNI brain data set is split into two sets, i.e., a training set and a testing set, where the former includes 10400 AD + 11120 NC samples and the latter includes 4460 AD + 4540 samples.
+ADNI brain data set is split into two sets, i.e., a training set and a testing set, where the former includes 10400 AD + 11120 NC samples and the latter includes 4460 AD + 4540 NC samples.

 # Implementation Details
 In this project, the Resnet-34 [] is used as the backbone, followed by a fully-connected layer, a batch normalization layer and a classification layer.
 In addition to the widely used Cross-Entropy classification loss, the hard-batch sofr-margin triplet loss [] is utilized based on Siamese network for learning more represenative intermediate represenations (the output of the backbone) to facilitate classification.
 The weight of the two losses are equal.